The NOBV conducts research at various locations,

 Greenhouse gas fluxes are measured in the same way at all NOBV sites.
 This is also true of the environmental variables that influence greenhouse gas emissions, and variables that are needed to scale up the fluxes.
 In order to generate longer measuring series, measuring is done with automatic chambers.
 To gain insight into greenhouse gas emissions on a slightly larger scale, eddy covariance masts are used at several locations (Zegveld, Aldeboarn and Lange Weide).

 Nitrous oxide (N2O) is created by biological processes (nitrification and denitrification) under wet conditions.
 In Zegveld, nitrous oxide fluxes are measured on four plots with different drainage and nitrogen fertilisation.
 These measurements are conducted with automatic chambers.

 When there is a high groundwater level and when the soil is flooded, there is an increased risk of methane (CH4) emissions.
 This process of anaerobic peat decomposition occurs in the part of the soil that is underwater.
 There, other bacteria break the peat down into methane in oxygen-free (‘anaerobic’) conditions.

-View the animation on peat decomposition and the creation of greenhouse gases.
+View the animation on peat degredation and greenhouse gas emissions.